-When we got to Koln we presented us to Mr. Zamani, organizer of the tournament, he told us where we could set up.
-Bahara and Rina were also present; they traveled with Bahara’s brother who was participating in the tournament with his team.
-Last time we saw each other was at the Amsterdam event so I was very happy to see them again.
+When we got to Koln, we were introduced to Mr. Zamani, organizer of the tournament.
+He told us where we could set up.
+Bahara and Rina were also present.
+They traveled with Bahara’s brother who was participating in the tournament with his team.
+Last time we saw each other was at the Amsterdam event, so I was very happy to see them again.
 We talked a lot, watched some games and played a bit with a football as well.

-It was nice to see the teams play and it gave us the urge to play as well, getting on that field and play football.
+It was nice to see the teams play and it gave us the urge of getting on that field to play football.

 We drew a lot of attention being there.
-A lot of people didn’t realize that Afghanistan has a Women’s National team.
-Hearing this made me a little sad but it gave me also a boost to go out there and let everybody know.
+A lot of people didn’t realise that Afghanistan has a Women’s National team.
+Hearing this made me a little sad.
+However it also gave me a boost, to go out there and let everyone know.

-We also did a few interviews for local newspapers and a TV channel, I’m sure that we now will reach even more people.
-During the interviews I explained that we, as Afghan women, can play as well and that not only men can do this.
+We also did a few interviews for local newspapers and a TV channel.
+I’m sure that we now will reach even more people.
+During the interviews I explained that we, as Afghan women, can play as well and that the game is not only for men.

 We also met with the coach of the AFF Men’s National Team, Peter Sergt and one of his players Masih Saighani.

-My parents and my little brother joined us later that day and could see me shine; see me being happy, representing our team.
+My parents and my little brother joined us later that day and they could see me shine, see me be happy when I represented our team.

 It was a nice day with nice and friendly people and it was a lot of fun.

-We felt a bit like being famous and they even made us sign two footballs, my first experience in handing out signatures.
+We felt a bit famous and they even made us sign two footballs.
+This was my first experience in handing out signatures.

 It was an honor being there as a player of the Afghan Women’s National team.